Medication Search - Juluca

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-What form(s) does the Juluca medication come in?
+What form(s) does Juluca come in?

 Each pink, film-coated, oval, biconvex tablet, debossed with "SV J3T" on one side contains 50 mg of dolutegravir (as 52.6 mg of dolutegravir sodium) and 25 mg of rilpivirine (as 27.5 mg of rilpivirine hydrochloride).
 Nonmedicinal ingredients: croscarmellose sodium, D-mannitol, iron oxide red, iron oxide yellow, lactose monohydrate, macrogol/PEG, magnesium stearate, microcrystalline cellulose, polysorbate 20, polyvinyl alcohol-part hydrolyzed, povidone K29/32 and K30, silicified microcrystalline cellulose, sodium starch glycolate, sodium stearyl fumarate, talc, and titanium dioxide.

-How should I use the Juluca medication?
+How should I use Juluca?

 The recommended adult dose of dolutegravir-rilpivirine is one tablet containing 50 mg of dolutegravir and 25 mg of rilpivirine, taken by mouth once daily.
 It should be taken with a meal.